JadenGeller/Gluey/README.md

 ## Documentation

 Still confused?
-Read more about Gluey in the documentation [here](http://jadengeller.github.io/Gluey/docs/index.html)!
+Read more about Gluey in the [documentation](http://jadengeller.github.io/Gluey/docs/index.html)!
 Or tweet at [me](https://twitter.com/jadengeller) if you still need some help. :)